Environmental sustainability

 Our commitment to sustainability

 Taking care of our environment is critical to ensure good health for our patients, employees and our community.
-Abbott Northwestern Hospital has already taken many steps to reduce electricity usage and lower greenhouse gas emissions.
-More is on the way as we begin major infrastructure projects.
+Abbott Northwestern Hospital has taken many steps to reduce electricity usage and lower greenhouse gas emissions.
+More is on the way as we continue with major infrastructure projects.

 What’s new